-Thank you to all of those who have provided comments through the review process and helped to prepare this document.
-The result is a regional policy statement that is based on what the Otago community want to get out of their region.
+Thank you to all of those who have provided comments through the review process and assisted to prepare this document.
+It now remains for the wider Otago community to have their say and we welcome your feedback through the submission process.

-Together we have created a regional policy statement that benefits all of Otago's communities now, and into the future.
+Together we can create a Regional Policy Statement that benefits all of Otago's communities now, and into the future.